Pre-Lie algebras in positive characteristic: Restricted pre-Lie algebras

+It follows that the restricted Lie algebra structure on $(P, [-,-])$ is induced by a restricted pre-Lie algebra structure.
+Besides, and $\{x,\{x,y\}\}=y$.
+Therefore the above restricted pre-Lie algebra is not a restricted pre-Lie algebra in the sense of the Definition $1.3$ in \cite{Dz}. \end{example}

-We have seen that the structure of associative algebra in prime characteristic is the prototype in order to define the notion of restricted Lie algebra.
-The question which arises naturally is: what structure in the context of pre-Lie algebras will play the role of associative algebras?
+We have seen that the structure of associative algebras in prime characteristic, is the prototype in order to define the notion of restricted Lie algebras.
+The question that arises naturally is: what structure in the context of pre-Lie algebras will play the role of associative algebras?
 As we will see below this role is played by the structure of dendriform algebras introduced by J.-L. Loday in \cite{L3}.
-Let us recall the definition of dendriform algebra.
+Let us recall the definition of a dendriform algebra.